 With the legalization of marijuana on the rise, it’s important to note the drug’s side effects.
 While weed can have significant medicinal and economic benefits, if nationwide legalization occurs, the public should be informed of any negative aspects.
-Read on to know more about the scary potential side effects.
+Read on to know more about the scary potential side effects, including this one classic myth that’s a confirmed reality (page 10).

 Many people praise marijuana for its non-addictive qualities.
 However, physicians would strongly disagree with such a statement.
 “There’s no question at all that marijuana is addictive,” Dr. Sharon Levy, the director of the Adolescent Substance Abuse Program at Boston Children’s Hospital, told Boston Globe.
 Right now, only one in 11 young adults who smoke weed will develop an addiction.
 However, with more potent products beginning to enter the market, the addiction rates will increase.
 With health care that doesn’t consider marijuana a serious addiction, people may have nowhere to turn.